beeva-arturomartinez/beeva-best-practices/backend/nodejs/README.md

 * Modularize developments as far as possible.
 * Use a framework that helps us to structure the project.
 * Complete your developments with automated testing.
+* Always use a CVS like GIT, SVN, and follow its best practices like GitFlow, Trunk, Branching,...

 * Avoid using console.log() in your code.
 * Using configuration files against variables for ports, ips of other machines, ...